Special Operations Executive: Agents

 Exiled or escaped members of the armed forces of some occupied countries were obvious sources of agents.
 This was particularly true of Norway and the Netherlands.
 In other cases (such as Frenchmen owing loyalty to Charles de Gaulle and especially the Poles), the agents' first loyalty was to their leaders or governments in exile, and they treated SOE only as a means to an end.
 This could occasionally lead to mistrust and strained relations in Britain.
 The organisation was prepared to ignore almost any contemporary social convention in its fight against the Axis.
-It employed known homosexuals, people with criminal records (some of whom taught skills such as picking locks) or bad conduct records in the armed forces, Communists and anti-British nationalists.
-Some of these might have been considered a security risk, but no known case exists of an SOE agent wholeheartedly going over to the enemy.
+It employed known homosexuals, people with criminal records (some of whom taught skills such as picking locks), those with bad conduct records in the armed forces, Communists, and anti-British nationalists.
+Some of them might have been considered a security risk, but no known case exists of an SOE agent wholeheartedly going over to the enemy.
 The Frenchman, Henri Déricourt, is widely regarded as a traitor, but he was exonerated by a war crimes court, and some have claimed he was acting under secret orders from SOE or MI6.

 SOE was also far ahead of contemporary attitudes in its use of women in armed combat.
-Although women were first considered only as couriers in the field or as wireless operators or administrative staff in Britain, those sent into the field were trained to use weapons and in unarmed combat.
+Although women were first considered only as couriers in the field, or as wireless operators or administrative staff in Britain, those sent into the field were trained in the use of weapons and in unarmed combat.
 Most were commissioned into either the First Aid Nursing Yeomanry (FANY) or the Women's Auxiliary Air Force.
 Women often assumed leadership roles in the field.
 Pearl Witherington became the organiser (leader) of a highly successful resistance network in France.
 Early in the war, American Virginia Hall functioned as the unofficial nerve center of several SOE networks in Vichy France.
 Many women agents such as Odette Hallowes or Violette Szabo were decorated for bravery, posthumously in Szabo's case.
-Of SOE's 41 (or 39 in some estimates) female agents serving in Section F (France) sixteen did not survive with twelve killed or executed in Nazi concentration camps.
+Of SOE's 41 (or 39 in some estimates) female agents serving in Section F (France), sixteen did not survive, with twelve killed or executed in Nazi concentration camps.